gregsaun/BearExxa-V2/README.md

   - Quick and easy to service
   - Optimized for high reliability
   - Improved cable management
-  - Strong focus on safety with CE compliant hardware and careful testing
+  - Special attention to safety with CE compliant hardware and careful testing
-  - Easy assembly: no special tool, no crimping, no soldering and no difficult adjustments required
+  - No special tools, no crimping, no soldering and no difficult adjustments required during the assembly
-  - Detailed assembly guide and documentation
+  - Detailed assembly guides and documentation
   - Fully open source

 :arrow_right: [Read our detailed Design Goals](doc/design_goals.md) to understand how we engineered those features.